 This tip applies to photographing people as well, and it can make or break a shot.

-Take this photo of Frenchie, where I hadn’t focused on her eyes.
+Take the photo on the left of Frenchie, where I hadn’t focused on her eyes.
 That one simple mistake ruins the whole photo.

-That same photo re-taken with focus placed on the eyes results in a stellar shot!
+The photo on the right with focus placed on the eyes results in a stellar shot!